wtwilley17/customer-churn/README.md

 This project aims to predict the churn rate of customers for an internet service provider using Databricks.
 Customer churn is a significant concern for businesses because it directly affects their revenue.
 Predicting churn can help the business to take proactive measures to retain customers and reduce churn.

 # Dataset
 The dataset used for this project is a publicly available dataset from Kaggle.
-The dataset contains information about customers of an internet service provider, such as their demographic information, internet usage, and customer account details.
+The dataset contains information about customers of an internet service provider, such as their subscription information, internet usage, and billing details.
 The dataset can be found [here](https://www.kaggle.com/datasets/mehmetsabrikunt/internet-service-churn).

 # Project Workflow
 The project workflow consists of the following steps: